 Micklethwaite-Grange is a very small liberty in the Upper division of the wapentake of Barkstone-Ash, in the West Riding of Yorkshire.
 And today, the town of Micklethwaite is a suburb of Bingley in the West Riding of Yorkshire.
 "This place is one of the thirty-two lordships granted by the Conqueror to Erneis de Berun."

-Important Dates for the Micklethwaite family
+Early History of the Micklethwaite family

 This web page shows only a small excerpt of our Micklethwaite research.
 Another 83 words (6 lines of text) covering the years 1612, 1682, 1680, 1734, 1727, 1734, 1718 and 1727 are included under the topic Early Micklethwaite History in all our PDF Extended History products and printed products wherever possible.